 A Parront’s Love Small Bird Rescue began operating in May 2016.
-Because of the large number of stray birds reported during the spring and summer of 2016, and our involvement in the local lost and found community, our efforts became more well-known and A Parront’s Love Small Bird Rescue hatched.
+Because of the large number of stray birds reported in Central Texas during the spring and summer of 2016, and our involvement in the local lost and found community, our efforts became well-known.
+We were asked by a member of the bird community to give ourselves a name, and so A Parront’s Love Small Bird Rescue was hatched.

 We are not currently at non-profit status.

 On May 21, 2012, Allie came into my life.
 She was an old Whiteface Cockatiel hen, who had an overgrown beak, deformed feet with overgrown toenails, dirty feathers, terribly arthritic droopy wings, and the most beautiful personality I had ever met in a bird.
 She didn’t have a name before we met.
 Humans had done her so wrong, but she immediately showed me an abundance of love and trust and she stole my heart.

 Allie’s health improved quickly with the help of a veterinarian, full spectrum lighting, lots and lots of love, and the persistence to convince her to eat healthy foods.
 She lived a fulfilling and healthy life with me for about 17 months before she fell ill.
 After extensive testing and supportive care, she was finally diagnosed with Avian Gastric Yeast in December 2013. $3000+ later, she had been successfully treated for AGY.
 On her final check-up in January 2014, the one that was supposed to clear her and give her a clean bill of health, my very wonderful vet found a mass growing in Allie’s crop.
 It was only a matter of time until we had to tell her goodbye.
 Allie showed me love until the very end.
 We had her humanely euthanized on April 7, 2014.

 Allie is the reason APL exists.
 Rest in Peace, Miss Al.